 During the program, we work on everything from finding product market fit, defining a target market to getting first validation for the company.
 We are also instrumental in helping companies prepare for fundraising and of course for our investor demo day.

-Thomas spent 7 years at Google in Mountain View where he was the companies’ first International Product Manager, helping to launch all Google products in Europe.
-The patents he filed while at Google are now an important part of the search ranking and ads monetization products of Google.
-After leaving Google he became a “super-angel” making dozens of investments in one year alone.
-After realizing that working with founders and investing in startups is not the same, he launched AngelPad.
-He loves the thrill of early stage companies, the time when everything has to be figured out and the high energy at all time.
+Thomas was Google’s first International Product Manager, responsible for all the Google Product Launches in Europe dating back to 2002.
+He spent 7 years at Headquarters and was at the origin of Adwords, Google Maps and Google Shopping.
+He also filed two patents which are still a crucial part of Google search ranking and ads monetization products.
+After leaving Google, he became a “super-angel” making dozens of investments in just one year.
+Quickly realizing that investing in startups and working alongside with founders is not exactly the same, he launched AngelPad.
+Thomas is known for his vision and creative ideas.
+He loves the thrill of early stage companies, when everything has to be figured out and the energy runs high.

 AngelPad does not have “mentors” – well, we do, but in a different way.
-We don’t believe in the “one-size-fits-all” advice that founders get if they only meet with mentors a couple of times.
-A startup, especially through the intense three months of an accelerator, moves very quickly – thinks are tried, changed, modified, tried again every day and a mentor has to be part of that daily journey to be valuable.
-At AngelPad Carine and Thomas, work alongside the founders of our 12 teams every day.
-We roll up our sleeves and figure it out – everything- together with the founders.
+We don’t believe in the “one-size-fits-all” advices that founders only get when they meet with mentors once and even find damaging contradictory advices founders often get from different mentors.
+A startup, especially through the intense three months of an accelerator, moves very quickly – things are tried, changed, modified, tried again every day and a mentor has to be part of that daily journey to be valuable.
+At AngelPad Carine and Thomas work alongside the startup founders every day.
+We roll up our sleeves and figure stuff out – everything – together with the founders.

-We have a lot of “Friends of AngelPad”, really, really smart people who we have known for a long time and trust to provide value.
-Those include people like Keval Desai (Interwest), Naval Ravikant (AngelList), Bryan Schreier (Sequoia), Wesley Chan (Felicis), Tom Tunguz (Redpoint), Satya and Hunter (Homebrew), Elad Gil, Dave McClure (500 Startups) and the list goes on.
+There are a lot of “Friends of AngelPad” who come spend time with us during each session.
+Really, really smart people who we have known for a long time and trust to provide valuable insights.
+Those include, among others, Keval Desai (Interwest), Naval Ravikant (AngelList), Bryan Schreier (Sequoia), Wesley Chan (Felicis), Tom Tunguz (Redpoint), Satya and Hunter (Homebrew), Elad Gil, Dave McClure (500 Startups).

 To see us in action, watch AngelPad featured on the PBS NewsHour: